GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Introduction

 To address the above disparities, this paper presents \textbf{\proj}, a benchmark to evaluate GDL models' capability of dealing with various types of distribution shifts across scientific applications.
 Specifically, the datasets cover three scientific fields: HEP, biochemistry, and materials science, and are collected from either real experimental scenarios exhibiting distribution shifts, or simulated scenarios designed to mimic real-world distribution shifts.
-Plus, we leverage the inherent causality of these applications to categorize their distribution shifts into different categories: \underline{conditional} shift ($\mathbb{P}_{\mathcal{S}}(X|Y)\ne \mathbb{P}_{\mathcal{T}}(X|Y)$ and $\mathbb{P}_{\mathcal{S}}(Y)= \mathbb{P}_{\mathcal{T}}(Y)$), \underline{covariate} shift ($\mathbb{P}_{\mathcal{S}}(Y|X)=\mathbb{P}_{\mathcal{T}}(Y|X)$ and $\mathbb{P}_{\mathcal{S}}(X)\ne \mathbb{P}_{\mathcal{T}}(X)$), and \underline{concept} shift ($\mathbb{P}_{\mathcal{S}}(Y|X)\ne \mathbb{P}_{\mathcal{T}}(Y|X)$).
-Furthermore, to address the disparity of assumed available out-of-distribution (OOD) information across previous works, we study three levels: no OOD information (\underline{No-Info}), only OOD features without labels (\underline{O-Feature}), and OOD features with a few labels (\underline{Par-Label}).
+Moreover, we leverage the specific generation process of geometric data, i.e., \emph{the inherent causality} of these applications to categorize their distribution shifts into different categories: {conditional} shift ($\mathbb{P}_{\mathcal{S}}(X|Y)\ne \mathbb{P}_{\mathcal{T}}(X|Y)$ and $\mathbb{P}_{\mathcal{S}}(Y)= \mathbb{P}_{\mathcal{T}}(Y)$), {covariate} shift ($\mathbb{P}_{\mathcal{S}}(Y|X)=\mathbb{P}_{\mathcal{T}}(Y|X)$ and $\mathbb{P}_{\mathcal{S}}(X)\ne \mathbb{P}_{\mathcal{T}}(X)$), and {concept} shift ($\mathbb{P}_{\mathcal{S}}(Y|X)\ne \mathbb{P}_{\mathcal{T}}(Y|X)$).
+Furthermore, to address the disparity of assumed available out-of-distribution (OOD) information across previous works, we study three levels: no OOD information ({No-Info}), only OOD features without labels ({O-Feature}), and OOD features with a few labels ({Par-Label}).
 We evaluate representative methodologies across these three levels, specifically, OOD generalization methods for the No-Info level, domain adaptation (DA) methods for the O-Feature level, and transfer learning (TL) methods for the Par-Label level.

-Our experiments include in total 30 different settings with 10 different distribution shifts times 3 levels of OOD info, covering 3 GDL backbones and 11 learning algorithms in each setting.
-According to our experiments, we observe that no approach can be the best for all types of shifts, and the levels of OOD information may benefit ML models to various extents across different applications.
-In the meantime, our comprehensive evaluation also yields three valuable takeaways to guide the selection of practical solutions depending on the availability of OOD data:
+Our experiments are conducted over 6 datasets, in 30 different settings with 10 different distribution shifts times 3 levels of OOD info, covering 3 GDL backbones and 11 learning algorithms in each setting.
+According to our experiments, we observe that no approach can be the best for all types of shifts, and the levels of OOD info may benefit GDL models to various extents across different applications.
+In the meantime, our comprehensive evaluation also yields three valuable takeaways to guide the selection of practical solutions depending on the availability of OOD data: \begin{itemize}[leftmargin=*] \item For Par-Label level, TL strategies show advantages under concept shifts, particularly when there are significant changes in the marginal label distribution.